-What cover do I have if a family member covered by a product underwritten by AXA PPP healthcare is evacuated or repatriated?
+What cover do I have if a family member is evacuated or repatriated?

 Your cover depends on whether they are evacuated or repatriated either from the location where you both normally live or whether you are travelling together at the time.